Talk show host Wendy Williams placed under court-ordered financial guardianship - NewsBreak

 The daytime talk show announced in October 2021 that Williams had experienced “serious complications” from Graves’ disease and a thyroid condition.
 The show continued on without the titular host, instead featuring guest hosts.

-Attorney La’Shawn Thomas told The Hollywood Reporter that Williams asked Wells Fargo for her bank statements so she could switch banks over suspicions about her former Wells Fargo financial adviser Lori Schiller.Seized yacht seen on ‘Modern Family’ up for auction in California
+Attorney La’Shawn Thomas told The Hollywood Reporter that Williams asked Wells Fargo for her bank statements so she could switch banks over suspicions about her former Wells Fargo financial adviser Lori Schiller.Depp and Heard face uncertain careers after trial

-Wells Fargo refused and put a temporary hold on Williams’ account, claiming that she was “incapacitated” and a “victim of undue influence and financial exploitation,” before filing a petition for guardianship, according to Variety .
-Williams said she fired Schiller, but Wells Fargo continued its refusal to give her full access to her accounts.

 Williams and Thomas have denied any claims that she is not well enough to look after her own money.
 During her time away from the show, Williams has “employed holistic health professionals to help her reach optimal health during her treatment of Graves’ disease and thyroid concerns,” Thomas said in a statement obtained by Variety.